-You will discover the mystery of Advertence, the first flash of divine recognition that awakens the dormant conscience.
-You will perceive the difference between consciousness and conscience, between intellect and identity, between salvation and sovereignty.
+discover the mystery of advertence — the first flash of divine recognition that awakens the dormant conscience,

+learn how the conscience is formed, fractured, and regenerated,

+perceive the difference between consciousness and conscience, intellect and identity, and salvation and sovereignty,

-You will confront the inner separation that occurs when the Spirit calls the soul upward, demanding surrender of the old will so the Divine Will can imprint itself upon you.
+learn why the human will must surrender when the Spirit calls the soul upward for the Divine Will to imprint,

+see how identity, authority, and assignment are spiritually encoded, and

+grasp how dominion is not exercised by force, but by alignment.

+This introduction is your threshold.
+Once you cross into Chapter 1, you enter the original Genesis — the internal one — where the Kingdom Mind begins.

+Prepare yourself.

+This is more than a book.
+This is an initiation into the Divine Architecture that defines your existence.

-If you read these pages with an open spirit, your mind will not remain where it began.
+If you read these pages with an open spirit, your human mind will not remain where it began.

 Because the Kingdom is not coming — it is remembering.